woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## Unreleased

+### Fix summary number style regression on analytics reports #5913

+- Go to Analytics
+- See that the active (selected) tab is white, with a highlight above the tab.
+- See that inactive tabs are a lighter shade of grey.

 ### Update payment card style on mobile #6413

 - Using a small size screen, go to your WooCommerce -> Home -> Choose payment methods.